dqj1998/BrowserDevWizard/README.md

 # A test/debug environment for developments on browsers

-A system where VSCode + Copilot can observe a live Chrome browser, inspect DOM, capture console logs/screenshots, send automation commands, and modify Chrome Extension code with auto-reload.
+A system where AI LLM can observe a live Chrome browser, inspect DOM, capture console logs/screenshots, send automation commands, and modify Chrome Extension code with auto-reload.

 ## Architecture